oliversong/rocketjump/README.md

 ### TODO
 * Dataset
+* Autocomplete
+* Matchmaker algorithm
+* Reroll your partner?
-* Lecture wide assets
+* Settings
+* Initial "Are you in this course?"
+* Close this note correctly
+* Don't make duplicate notes or route to other people's notes
+* Fix node.js styling
+* Caching thing
 * Analytics
 	* How many people are queued
 	* How many people are taking notes
 	* Length of notes that people are taking
 	* Typing speed of notes that people are taking
 * Professor dashboard
-* Matchmaker algorithm
-* Reroll your partner?
-* Setup real node.js db and deploy to nodejitsu
-* Initial "Are you in this course?"
-* Autocomplete
-* Cookie authentication

 ### Done